realnews-gateway/emergency-publishing-system/emergency-channel/ingest/sources.md

 ## Overview

-The Ingest module supports multiple external sources for receiving raw content.
-Each source type has its own trust boundary, validation rules, and operational requirements.
-This document defines all supported ingestion sources and their characteristics.
+The Ingest module accepts raw, untrusted content from multiple external sources.
+All sources are treated equally with no trust assumptions, no special handling, and no partner-specific logic.
+This document defines the supported ingestion sources and their characteristics.

 ---